kutsukos/SweeDKutsukosWorkflow/README.md

 SweeD give us the opportunity to firstly calculate osf for all samples of each insertion in whole chromosomes and then calculate values for each area separately.

-For this procedure, we will use a python script, <code>SweeDcc.sfOUT</code>, you can find inside this repository, to create the commands.
-The script needs a tab-delimited file with some mandatory information and a file containing a list of the input data filepaths that are going to be used for applying SweeD.
+For this procedure, we will use again, <code>SweeDcc</code> python script, you can find inside this repository, to create the commands.
+The script, in this case, needs a tab-delimited file with some mandatory information and a file containing a list of the input data filepaths that are going to be used for applying SweeD.

 **NOTE!** Both of those files, can be found in support data.
 Reach them to understand the format and the content of those files.